|

 specifically stimulates hand acupuncture points with a low-energy laser

-beam and a mild electrical current.
+beam an d a mild electrical current.
 You can perform this relatively

 simple and inexpensive therapy at home with some upfront guidance by a

+licensed acupuncturist.
 As a mainstream neuroscientist who is also an

 acupuncturist, Dr. Naeser has the cross-disciplinary expertise necessary